6. Contamination control

 - Reporting of breakages to a responsible person.

-- How to isolate the affected area which must be a 10m isolation zone – at least, around the breakage.
+- How to isolate the affected area which must be at least 10m zone around the breakage.

-- The processing of product must stop within the affected zone – as a minimum.
+- The processing of product must stop within at least the affected zone.

 - Risk assessment to determine if any other materials may have been affected.